welldonestudio/welldonestudio.github.io/docs/add-chain/index.md

 sidebar_position: 3
 ---

-# AddChain
+# Add Chain

-WELLDONE Wallet has the **AddChain** feature, which allows you to add networks directly to your wallet. **There are two methods to utilize AddChain**: through the WELLDONE Wallet [AddChain] (https://addchain.welldonestake.io/ethereum) site or using the `window.dapp` method.
+WELLDONE Wallet has the **AddChain** feature, which allows you to add networks directly to your wallet. **There are two methods to utilize AddChain**: through the WELLDONE Wallet [AddChain](https://addchain.welldonestake.io/ethereum) site or using the `window.dapp` method.

 ## Using AddChain Site

-The [AddChain] (https://addchain.welldonestake.io/ethereum) webpage provided by the WELLLDONE Wallet makes it simple to add networks.
+The [AddChain](https://addchain.welldonestake.io/ethereum) webpage provided by the WELLLDONE Wallet makes it simple to add networks.

 ### 1. Connect Wallet